New: LINE Official Account | Media Guide | download for FREE >>

 Picture presents koinobori - Japanese colorful koi fish ornaments that people hang outside their homes during children's day/

-Many Japanese people take advantage of the long holiday to travel, making it one of the busiest travel seasons in Japan.
+Many Japanese people take advantage of the long holiday to travel.
+This makes Golden Week one of the busiest travel seasons in Japan.

-Companies and brands can leverage this season by offering travel deals or special promotions related to tourism, which can include airline tickets, hotel accommodations, or guided tours.
-The travel industry can profit during this time by offering special deals or discounts to attract customers who are planning to travel during Golden Week.
+Companies and brands can leverage this season by offering travel deals or special promotions related to tourism.
+This includes airline tickets, hotel bookings, or guided tours.
+The travel industry profits during this time by offering special deals or discounts to attract customers planning to travel during Golden Week.

-Travel gadgets, such as portable electronics, comfortable clothing, and lightweight luggage also see an increase in popularity.
+Travel gadgets, such as portable electronics, comfortable clothing, and lightweight luggage, are also gaining popularity.

 Popular keywords: